 On the other hand, we investigate how people influence the socio-spatial structures and the built environment around them.
 Active citizens can improve the conditions in their living environment through direct action and in collaboration with local institutions and governments.
 We also study the impact of residential mobility and migration of people on their origin and destination environments.

-The research in Urban Studies is multi-disciplinary and empirical in nature, using both qualitative and quantitative research methods, with a strong emphasis on the use of very large longitudinal register data sets and advanced statistical techniques.
-Our teaching on all levels is strongly interwoven with our research; our students integrate empirical research and design activities in the context of existing, real-life settings and problems, in co-operation with professionals and citizens.
-Our research contributes to the design of spatial development strategies to optimise the spatial organisation of neighbourhoods, cities and regions to increase social well-being, economic competitiveness, and social and environmental sustainability.
+The research in Urban Studies is interdisciplinary and empirical in nature, using both qualitative and quantitative research methods and a multi-scale approach.
+Our methodologies include a strong emphasis on the use of very large longitudinal register data sets, advanced statistical techniques and advanced modelling approaches to experiment with (policy) scenarios of inequality reduction.
+Our mission is to better integrate social science knowledge of the relationships between people and place in the urban design process, by developing design principles.
+Our teaching and education on all levels is strongly interwoven with our research.
+Our students integrate empirical research and design activities in the context of real-life settings and problems, in co-operation with professionals and citizens.
+In terms of societal impact, our work contributes to the development of urban design and development strategies to optimise the spatial organisation of neighbourhoods, cities and larger systems to increase the social well-being of individuals and communities, economic competitiveness, and social and environmental sustainability.

-Our research on people-place interactions concentrates on three topics which are organized around three spatial scales and the interactions between these scales: within neighbourhoods and between people; within cities; and between cities and regions:
+Our research concentrates on four topics which are organized around various spatial scales and the interactions between these scales: between people in their living environment, between neighbour-hoods; within cities; and between cities and urban systems:

 - The implications of people-place interactions in the urban design process.

 - How citizens actively influence daily living environments.

 - Dynamics of socioeconomic inequality in urban systems.